raulvazquez7/medical-bot/README.md

 The final ingestion step (`scripts/_03_ingest.py`) is designed for robustness.
 It first cleans any old data for the source document in Supabase, then generates embeddings for the new chunks and uploads them.

-## Advanced Features: Observability & Safety

-To move from a functional prototype to a reliable application, this project incorporates crucial features for monitoring and safety.

-### Observability with LangSmith

-The entire application is integrated with [LangSmith](https://smith.langchain.com/) for end-to-end observability.

-*   **Full Tracing:** Every time a user asks a question, LangSmith captures a detailed trace of the entire process.
-This includes the initial query analysis, the documents retrieved from the database, the exact prompt sent to the LLM, and the final structured output.
-*   **Debugging & Monitoring:** This visibility is essential for debugging unexpected behavior, monitoring performance (e.g., latency), and evaluating the quality of the retriever and the LLM's responses over time.
-*   **Setup:** Integration is enabled by simply adding the LangSmith environment variables (`LANGCHAIN_TRACING_V2`, `LANGCHAIN_API_KEY`, etc.) to the `.env` file.

-### Multi-Layered Guardrails

-Given the sensitive nature of medical information, the chatbot implements two distinct layers of safety checks:

-#### 1. Pre-Processing Guardrail: Scope Control

-Before attempting to answer a question, a "triage" step ensures the query is within the bot's knowledge base.

-*   **Mechanism:** A lightweight LLM call analyzes the user's question to identify the specific medicine being asked about.
-*   **Validation:** It then checks if this medicine exists in a pre-loaded list of known medicines from our database.
-*   **Action:** If the question is about an unknown medicine, the RAG process is halted, and the bot informs the user about its limitations.
-This prevents the retriever from fetching irrelevant information and the LLM from attempting to answer out-of-scope questions.

-#### 2. Prompt-Level Guardrail: Content & Safety Control

-The core RAG prompt has been engineered with strict rules to control the LLM's behavior and ensure user safety.

-*   **Behavioral Rules:** The prompt explicitly forbids the LLM from providing medical advice, personal opinions, or any information beyond summarizing the provided text.
-*   **Mandatory Disclaimer:** The prompt includes an unbreakable rule forcing the LLM to **always** conclude its response with a specific disclaimer: "Este texto es una guía y no sustituye el consejo médico.
-Consulta siempre a tu médico o farmacéutico."
-This ensures the user is consistently reminded of the bot's informational role.

 ## The Chatbot Application (`src/app.py`)

 The user-facing application demonstrates a professional-grade RAG implementation.
 1.  **Custom Retriever:** A custom `SupabaseRetriever` class directly queries the database using our purpose-built SQL function.
 2.  **Reliable Citations:** The final LLM call is the most critical part.
 Instead of just asking the model to include sources in the text (which is unreliable), we again use **`with_structured_output`**.
 We force the LLM to return a Pydantic object containing two distinct fields: `answer` (the text) and `cited_sources` (a list of numbers).
 This makes the citation process deterministic and robust.

+## Advanced Features: Observability & Safety

+To move from a functional prototype to a reliable application, this project incorporates crucial features for monitoring and safety.

+### Observability with LangSmith

+The entire application is integrated with [LangSmith](https://smith.langchain.com/) for end-to-end observability.
+Full tracing allows for detailed debugging and performance monitoring of every component in the RAG chain.

+### Multi-Layered Guardrails

+Given the sensitive nature of medical information, the chatbot implements two distinct layers of safety checks: a pre-processing guardrail for scope control and a prompt-level guardrail to ensure safe and factual responses.

+## Robust Evaluation Framework

+To guide development and ensure high quality, this project uses a comprehensive, two-layer evaluation framework based on a manually curated "golden dataset" of questions.

+### 1. Retriever Evaluation

+We measure the performance of our document retrieval system *before* the LLM sees the data.
+Using our golden dataset, a dedicated script (`evaluation/evaluate_retriever.py`) calculates key metrics:
+*   **Recall@k:** Measures the retriever's ability to find all relevant documents.
+*   **Precision@k:** Measures how much "noise" or irrelevant information is retrieved.
+*   **F1-Score & MRR:** Provide a holistic view of the retriever's overall performance and ranking quality.

+### 2. Generation Evaluation

+We evaluate the quality of the final, user-facing answer using the **RAGAS** library, which employs an "LLM-as-a-Judge" approach.
+*   **Faithfulness:** Measures the degree of hallucination by checking if the answer is strictly based on the provided context.
+*   **Answer Relevancy:** Assesses if the answer directly addresses the user's question.

+This framework allows us to benchmark our system and make data-driven decisions when implementing improvements.
+In production, this would be complemented by sampling real user interactions for continuous online evaluation.

 ## How to Use